You are now in the main content area

 Terminology

 The term Aboriginal is neither right nor wrong.
-Some of the confusion comes from programs and government funding agencies that still carry the word Aboriginal, however Indigenous is the preferred term for most and the one I recommend non-Indigenous folks use.
+Aboriginal is used in government documents as a legacy term.
+However Indigenous is the preferred term for most and the one I recommend non-Indigenous folks use.

 Reconciliation